 The work he received a Noble prize for was a proof that a game always has an equilibrium [Nash1950].
 His proof is an exceptional piece of mathematics where he uses a fixed point theorem by showing that an equilibrium is equivalent to a fixed point of a function.

+'''

-.. <!--alex enable he-she--> '''
+.. <!--alex enable he-she-->

+.. <!--alex enable her-him-->

+'''

 Another example is the README.md file where an annotation is added to ignore a specific use of the word "bi":